inpsyde/wp-translation-downloader/docs/Configuration.md

 }
 ```

-Each object in `virtual-packages` array supports following keys:
+Each object in the `virtual-packages` array supports the following keys:

 | Key       | Required | Type     |
 |-----------|----------|----------|